Sudo-Ivan/sudo-ivan/README.md

 **I will keep it simple:**

-- I am big on Privacy and Security, and no not to the extreme-end lol.
+- I am big on Privacy and Security.
-- Former US Army Infantryman and Pilot.
+- Former Military.
-- I am from South Africa and moved to the United States when I was 12 years old.
+- I am from South Africa and moved to the United States.
 - I prefer to use **Rust, Go, and Typescript** but I also like mixing it up a bit.
 - Occasionally I like to do a few data projects using R and Python.